Tesli2 - the art of harvesting wild edible plants

 The Lebanese Zajal has been recognized as a UNESCO "Intangible Cultural Heritage" since 2014.

 “Zajal” is an art of folk literature and a traditional form of Arabic poetry in the Lebanese dialect.
 It is semi-sung and is often improvised.
-It is typically performed in the format of a duel, or a debate between “zajjalin” (Poets who improvise the zajal) to the rhythm of accompanying musical instruments, mainly the “daff” (tambourine) and sometimes the darbuka.
+It is typically performed in the format of a duel, or a debate between “zajjalin” (poets who improvise the zajal) to the rhythm of accompanying musical instruments, mainly the “daff” (tambourine) and sometimes the darbuka.
 The “zajjalin” are accompanied by the “Reddadi”, a chanting chorus who repeats key verses recited by the poets.
 In informal events, the audience itself takes on this role.

 Karkeh making